 - If funds are being raised elsewhere to directly support the victims and their families, the foundation might have an opportunity to address the long-term implications of mass violence on the community.
-It should be noted, mental health, anxiety and distress can take a toll on people and communities long after a tragedy.
+It should be noted that anxiety and distress can continue to take a toll on people and communities long after a tragedy occurs.

 - Be prepared for any potential political fallout or pressures that could come if elected officials or others choose to uplift your fund as the de facto for their institution(s)—they may then want a hand in its disbursement and politically overstep when determining how this will take place—even before decisions are made.

 - Prepare yourself for a range of possibilities and stand ready to adapt to changes, as outside influence will come quickly and you will not have control over every decision.